4 levers to build a better global policy to stop the Amazon fires

 Investment

 Through their significant investment in agribusinesses, pension funds wield enormous influence on the sector.
-While KLP, an $80 billion Norwegian pension fund is pressuring agribusiness companies including Archer Daniels Midland, Bunge and Cargill, for example, as well as their largest investors and banks to proactively pressure companies to end activities accelerating the destruction of the Amazon.
+While KLP, an $80 billion Norwegian pension fund, is pressuring agribusiness companies including Archer Daniels Midland, Bunge, and Cargill, for example, as well as their largest investors and banks to proactively pressure companies to end activities accelerating the destruction of the Amazon.

-Julie Nash, Director of the Food and Forests program at the Boston-based nonprofit group Ceres—which works with institutional investors to drive economic solutions—says that the images of the fires in the Amazon have prompted calls by investors to hold companies accountable because they are recognizing the link between deforestation and climate change and the risk it poses to business.
-The group recently released a statement signed by more than 200 large investors, which collectively represent $16.2 trillion assets under management, calling for urgent action and corporate accountability.
+Julie Nash, director of the Food and Forests program at the Boston-based nonprofit group Ceres—which works with institutional investors to drive economic solutions—says that the images of the fires in the Amazon have prompted calls by investors to hold companies accountable because they are recognizing the link between deforestation and climate change and the risk it poses to business.
+The group recently released a statement signed by more than 200 large investors, which collectively represent $16.2 trillion in assets under management, calling for urgent action and corporate accountability.

 Among the major funds missing from the signatories is BlackRock, the largest asset manager in the world.
-While the firm’s CEO Larry Fink has been widely credited for calling on businesses to resist short-termism and contribute to society, according to Amazon Watch, BlackRock is among the top three shareholders in 25 of the largest publicly-traded deforestation-risk companies.
+While the firm’s CEO, Larry Fink, has been widely credited for calling on businesses to resist short-termism and contribute to society, according to Amazon Watch, BlackRock is among the top three shareholders in 25 of the largest publicly traded deforestation-risk companies.

 A solution?
 Not even close.
 But we can spark a conversation and issue a call for a strategic, systematic, and integrated approach to conserving one of the world’s greatest natural resources, on which we all depend.

 Jeffrey Hollender is CEO of the American Sustainable Business Council, the leading business policy group representing responsible businesses.
-He was co-founder and CEO of Seventh Generation.
+He was cofounder and CEO of Seventh Generation.

 Carol Goodstein is a communications consultant for socially responsible companies and organizations.
-She is the former director of communications & marketing for the Rainforest Alliance.
+She is the former director of communications and marketing for the Rainforest Alliance.